RatDog

-RatDog is an American rock band.
+RatDog was an American rock band.
 The group began in 1995 as a side project for Grateful Dead guitarist and singer Bob Weir.
 After the Dead disbanded later that year, RatDog became Weir's primary band.
 They performed some Grateful Dead songs, a mixture of covers (including Bob Dylan and Chuck Berry tunes), and some originals.
 They released two albums – Evening Moods (2000) and Live at Roseland (2001).
-RatDog has not toured since July 2014.
+RatDog last toured in July 2014.
+Weir died in January 2026.

 The lineup of RatDog evolved over time.
 Musicians who were members of the band at different times include Rob Wasserman and Robin Sylvester on bass, Jay Lane on drums, Matthew Kelly, Mark Karan, and Steve Kimock on guitar, and Vince Welnick, Johnny Johnson and Jeff Chimenti on keyboards.

 History

-During the late 1980s, Bob Weir teamed up with bassist Rob Wasserman and the duo toured for seven years under names such as Weir/Wasserman and Scaring the Children.
+During the late 1980s, Bob Weir teamed up with bassist Rob Wasserman and the duo toured for seven years under names including Weir/Wasserman and Scaring the Children.
 In 1994, Weir and Wasserman participated in the Woodstock '94 festival.
 Jay Lane was added on drums and Matthew Kelly on guitar and harmonica in 1995.
 They played their first show as a full band on April 22, 1995, billed as Friends of Montezuma and then as RatDog Revue.
 They played their first show as RatDog on August 8, 1995.
 Grateful Dead guitarist Jerry Garcia died the next day.

 RatDog went through a series of personnel changes from 1995 and 2000.
 Former Grateful Dead keyboardist Vince Welnick performed with the group in late 1995.
 Former Chuck Berry collaborator Johnnie Johnson performed with the group from February 1996 to May 1997 and was then replaced by Jeff Chimenti who has been with the band ever since.
 Keyboardist Mookie Siegel also played with the band between 1996 and 1997.
 Saxophonist Dave Ellis was a member of the group from 1996 until 1999 when he was replaced by Kenny Brooks in 2000 until his departure in 2012.
 Mark Karan joined on guitar in 1998 until his departure in 2012.
 Original stand up bassist Rob Wasserman was replaced by bass guitarist Robin Sylvester in 2003.
 Wasserman rejoined the band in January 2012 and played alongside Sylvester until the former's death in June 2016.
 The lineup of Bob Weir (rhythm guitar, lead vocals), Jay Lane (drums, vocals), Jeff Chimenti (keyboards, vocals), Kenny Brooks (saxophone, vocals), Mark Karan (lead guitar, vocals) and Robin Sylvester (bass guitar, vocals) was the longest serving lineup of the band.
 They performed together for nine years from 2003 until 2012, with the exception of 2007 when Karan was replaced briefly by Steve Kimock to battle a health problem.